mahmoudsedek/ETL_Job_Threading/README.md

     {"iso8601_timestamp":string,"applicant_id":string,"applicant_employer":string,"applicant_nationality":s tring,"is_eligble":bool,"is_verified":bool}

 Where the timestamp will be in ISO-8601 format (BST time zone) of the record in the 'right_to_work' files, and the applicant_employer and applicant_nationality fields will be the string representation found from the input metadata lookup files.

+The program can safely handle the absence of any of the input files and log the error in the ```etl.log``` file.

 A complete example of input and output files follows these instructions at the end.